zencart/documentation/content/user/template/new_featured_all_listing_page_configuration.md

 In v2.x.x, they are all configured the same way [product listing](/user/storefront_pages/product_listing/) pages are, using the settings described in the [product listing configuration page](/user/template/product_listing_page_configuration/).

-Changes from v1.x.x that should be noted:
+Upgraders from v1.x.x please note the following:
 - Specials/New/All/Featured pages now use the same product-listing template as the category navigation does
+- The default behavior of the Specials page has changed from a grid layout to whatever is configured in the [Columns Per Row](/user/template/listing_columns/) setting.
-- all these pages will also follow the setting for "columns per row", so if the product-listing uses rows, so will S/N/A/F pages; likewise, if set to 3 columns, all pages will use 3 columns.
+- All these pages will also follow the setting for "columns per row", so if the product-listing uses rows, so will S/N/A/F pages; likewise, if set to 3 columns, all pages will use 3 columns.
-- the "click column headings for sort" is replaced by the sort dropdown
+- The "click column headings for sort" is replaced by the sort dropdown.
+- The old configuration settings are available but hidden, so older templates will continue to work.
-- pagination is not changed
+- Pagination is not changed.